ajaykumar4127/phd2mm/README.md

    -Other

    Player Card </br>
-   -Every Player Card, including Other if it isn't listed in the app.
+   -Every Player Card.
+Also "Other" if you aren't sure or its missing in the app.

    Stratagem Audio and Stratagem Skin </br>
    -Every Stratagem, including Stratagem Weapons and Backpacks such as MG-43 Machine Gun, FAF-14 Spear, and SH-32 Shield Generator Pack.
-   Include Other if it isn't listed in the app.
+    Also "Other" if you aren't sure or its missing in the app.

   <details>
    <summary> Terminid Audio and Terminid Skin</summary>